 Link might not seem like the kind of person to settle down, but it's possible for him to buy a house in Breath of the Wild.
 A quest given out in Hateno Village will see Link getting on the property ladder, but it's not cheap and will require a fair amount of manual labour too.
 Complete it and you'll even be able to buy your own furniture.
+In this Breath of the Wild House Buying guide we'll walk you through getting on the property ladder.

 If you're not that bothered about getting your own house you can find plenty more useful Zelda info in our Breath of the Wild guide and walkthrough hub.
 We've got loads of advice on the game's many systems and mechanics.